 - MGGA supports legislation to overturn the OFAC (Office of Foreign Asset Control) policy of “cash payment in advance” as it relates to trade with Cuba.

-- MGGA supports the Trans Pacific Partnership (TPP) framework and its principles, with lower tariffs, increased market access, establishment of uniform rules‐based trading, and a rapid dispute settlement option.
-(Revised 2017)
+- MGGA supports US entry into the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), with lower tariffs, increased market access, establishment of uniform rules‐based trading, and a rapid dispute settlement option.
+(Revised 2019)

-- MGGA supports doubling the Market Access Program (MAP) and Foreign Market Development (FMD) funding levels.
-(New 2017)
+- MGGA supports significantly increasing the Market Access Program (MAP) and Foreign Market Development (FMD) funding levels.
+(Revised 2019)

 Current crop insurance programs need to provide adequate risk management for producers.
 Crop insurance reform must provide producers an acceptable level of risk management at an affordable cost for all crops.
 (Revised 2009)